peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public PeterO.Numbers.EFloat Divide(
         int intValue);

-Divides this instance by the value of a 32-bit signed integer.
-The result is rounded down (the fractional part is discarded).
-Except if the result is 0, it will be negative if this object is positive and the other is negative, or vice versa, and will be positive if both are positive or both are negative.
+Divides this arbitrary-precision binary floating-point number by a 32-bit signed integer and returns the result.

 <b>Parameters:</b>